 It is sometimes possible, depending on the availability of rooms and the duration of the stay.
 Please consult us in advance.
 Any such arrangements must be made through the school and then agreed by the hosts or wardens.

-Airport transfers are not included in the price.
-We can arrange individual airport transfers by taxi, mini-bus or private car from any of the London airports or railway stations.
-The costs (in 2013) for the main London airports can be found in the 'How to get Here' section under 'Adult courses'.
+Airport transfers are not included in the price for students on Intensive English Courses.
+We can arrange individual airport transfers by taxi from any of the London airports or railway stations.

 You will be met by the driver of the taxi or private car as soon as you come through Immigration and Customs.
 The driver will be holding a Studio Cambridge sign with your name on it.
 He or she will take you directly to your accommodation in Cambridge.

 There are frequent bus services from all the major London airports to Cambridge.
-The price below is the typical cost of a return ticket by coach from the airport to Cambridge city centre.
-You should then take a taxi to your accommodation (approximately £8.00 one way).
-Transfers by bus* Airport Typical journey time Price Stansted (STN) 1 hour £15.00 Luton (LTN) 1 hour 30 minutes £20.00 Heathrow (LHR) 3 hours 30 minutes £40.00 Gatwick (LGW) 3 hours & 45 minutes £45.00 *return tickets are valid for a period of 6 months.
-We will be delighted to send you up-to-date information with confirmation of your course.
+You should then take a taxi to your accommodation.
+Typical journey times by bus are Stansted (STN) 1 hour; Luton (LTN) 1 hour 30 minutes; Heathrow (LHR) 3 hours 30 minutes; Gatwick (LGW) 3 hours & 45 minutes.

 Cambridge is superbly located, close to London and yet in the peaceful English countryside.
 It is 95 kilometres from central London, 135 kilometres from Oxford and 40 minutes' drive from the closest airport, London Stansted.